Serie A agent gets freezing order against Irish media firm

 The orders were sought over fears the media company could dissipate funds away from the Irish entity.

-An agent of Italy’s top football league has secured a High Court freezing order preventing an Ireland-based media firm reducing its assets below €18 million.
+An agent of Italy’s top football league Serie A has secured a High Court freezing order preventing an Ireland-based media firm reducing its assets below €18 million.

-Infront Italy SPA sought the orders against Media Partners & Silva in a dispute over payments of monies allegedly due for international rights to show games in Serie A involving top clubs including Juventus and AC Milan.
+Infront Italy sought the orders against Media Partners & Silva in a dispute over payments of monies allegedly due for international rights to show games in Serie A, involving top clubs including Juventus and AC Milan.

 The orders were sought over fears the media company could dissipate funds away from the Irish entity.